calantha168/usv-social-communication-platform/project_2_statistical_engine/README.md

 This project explicitly models hierarchical experimental structure using mixed-effects models to avoid pseudoreplication bias, following recommendations from Zimmerman et al. (Nature Communications, 2021).

+## Statistical Design & Methods Justification

+Ultrasonic vocalization (USV) datasets contain large numbers of individual calls produced by the same animals across sessions and social contexts.
+These calls are naturally correlated because they originate from the same mouse and experimental environment, and therefore cannot be treated as independent observations.
+Treating each call as a separate data point artificially inflates sample size and can lead to misleading statistical significance.

+To address this, Project 2 explicitly models the hierarchical structure of USV experiments, with calls nested within sessions and mice, and mice serving as the true independent experimental units for inference.
+This design follows modern best practices in neuroscience and single-cell research, where repeated measurements within subjects are accounted for using mixed-effects models.

+## Mixed-effects modeling allows the system to:

+• control for baseline differences between mice
+• incorporate session- and context-level variation
+• preserve within-mouse behavioral variability
+• avoid pseudoreplication and false discoveries

+Rather than relying on naive call-level statistical tests or simple averaging, the platform uses linear and generalized linear mixed-effects models to compare vocal behavior across genotype and social context while correctly handling repeated measures.

+This approach is supported by prior research demonstrating that conventional correlation and independent-sample methods overestimate effects in repeated-measure designs, while mixed-effects models produce more accurate and reproducible results in neuroscience and high-dimensional biological data.

+## Core Analytical Principles

+• Mice are treated as the primary experimental unit
+• Calls are treated as nested behavioral observations
+• Sessions and contexts are incorporated as grouping factors
+• Mixed-effects models are used for all primary inference
+• Aggregated summaries are used only for visualization and reporting

 ## Key Design Constraint (Important)

 In this dataset, **individual ultrasonic vocalizations cannot be attributed to a specific mouse** within an interaction.